Christian-Hallgren/Quantitative-Portfolio-Management-Project/README.md

   Ideas:
   - Sentiment Analysis for stock selection
   - Momentum based stock selection
+  - A file that continuisly runs to collect and report updated data

 #### 2) Track, analyse, and model the performance of any constructed portfolio